Academics

 In grade 12, they can also elect to take math at the expert level (only for those taking mathematics as a specialty course), complementary math, or law and the challenges of our contemporary world.

-With or Without the OIB Honors Option
+With or Without the BFI Honors Option